vlstill/tedi/memory-models.md

 \end{tikzpicture}

 \begin{caption}
-An example of behavior allowed by RMO, but not by TSO or PSO.
-There are 4 threads, two of them writting one of `x` and `y`.
+An example of behavior allowed by RMO, but not by TSO, PSO or NSW.
+There are 4 threads, two of them writing one of `x` and `y`.
 The remaining two threads read these variables, but observe their updates in inverted order (i.e. the third thread first reads new value of `x` and then old value of `y`, therefore it observes `x` first, but the last thread observes new value of `y` and then old value of `x`).
+Please note that the read fences do not help in this case, as the two writes happen in independent threads an therefore are not ordered in any way with respect to each other (the are used only to distinguish from NSW).
 \end{caption}
 \label{fig:rmo}
 \end{figure}